 National Business Tools

-Small businesses based in Floyd County, Indiana, may qualify for access to a financing resource established by the Horseshoe Foundation of Floyd County (HFFC).
+Small businesses based in Floyd County, Indiana, may qualify for access to a financing resource established by the Caesars Foundation of Floyd County (CFFC).
 This Revolving Loan Fund assists private businesses seeking to expand operations and increase or retain employees.
-The fund is capitalized by a grant made by HFFC, administered by 1si.
+The fund is capitalized by a grant made by CFFC, administered by 1si.

 Loan amounts range from $5,000 to $50,000 with an interest rate of 2% below Prime with a minimum rate of 3%.
 Maximum terms are 10 years for land and building financing, five years for equipment loans, and two years for working capital loans.